alicata/pc3/readme.md

 ## Overview
 3d vision sensors deployed in the field often require debugging or real-time inspection of failure modes.
 Generic point cloud visualizers are unsuitable for evaluating the contribution of individual input samples to failure modes.

-This tool enables inspecting and deconstructing a stream and unlocks observability of the contributing factors of failure modes.
+This tool enables inspecting and deconstructing a stream and unlocks its observable contributing factors.

 ![xray](https://user-images.githubusercontent.com/10095423/103164670-27641f80-47c3-11eb-93bc-e81bda8b871d.png)